-Bank has put in place Board approved policy on Credit Risk Mitigation and Collateral Management, covering credit risk mitigation techniques used by the Bank for both risk management and capital computation purposes.
-The Bank has a separate collaterals valuation policy that forms the basis for valuation of collaterals.
+Bank has put in place Board approved policy on Credit Risk Mitigation covering credit risk mitigation techniques used by the Bank for both risk management and capital computation purposes.
+The Bank has a collateral valuation policy that forms the basis for valuation of collaterals.